 After an order has shipped, you can track your packages on Amazon.com.
 From Your Orders, you can find tracking information in your order details.
 If an order includes multiple items, each may have separate delivery dates and tracking information.

 You can track your Amazon Logistics order in Your Orders.
 To get more detailed help with tracking your package, please follow the instruction below that will teach you how to get, copy and use Amazon Logistics tracking link.

-In order to track Amazon Logistics order on any 3rd party package tracker like ours, you need to find and enter tracking link or URL of your order.
+In order to track Amazon Logistics order on any 3rd party package tracker like ours, you need to find and enter order tracking link, or your order ID.

 For example, this is the tracking link for my order of Pocket Coffee from Amazon.com https://www.amazon.com/progress-tracker/package/ref=ppx_yo_dt_b_track_package?_encoding=UTF8&itemId=kjnjswlumlkpon&orderId=113-2172943-6252218&packageIndex=0&shipmentId=DW55jLSN2&vt=.

 Unfortunately, Amazon does not allow tracking its own deliveries with regular tracking numbers.
-That's why you need to use original tracking link you received from Amazon.
+That's why you need to use original tracking link or order number you received from Amazon.